Leneshka/javaIpv6Tests/README.md

 IPv6`. `IPv6: ON`, `Addresses: Manual`, `Address: 2001::7`, `Prefix : 64`.
 That's it.
 Do not forget to restart connection back at Networking dialog.
 Also do not forget that for IPv6 you need `ping6`, not usual `ping`.

+Network connection on VirtualBox is Bridged based on Wi-Fi.
+As turning Wi-Fi off makes difference, note that you'd need some other connected connection to test it.
+For example, connect Mac with cable, and base bridged connection on that one.

 Mac OS X computer also needs IPv6 enabled and IP provided at `Network Preferences | Advanced |
  TCP/IP` .
 Set up `Configure IPv6: Manually`, `IPv6 Address: 2001::13`, `Prefix Length: 64`.